mrinoybanerjee/Wound-Detection/README.md

 ## Important directories

-- `model/`: Contains the machine learning model files, Jupyter notebooks, visualizations, and requirements.
-- `model/Notebooks`: Jupyter notebooks for model development and validation.
-- `model/Visualizations`: Visual assets used in the model's exploratory data analysis.
-- `model/model.pth`: The saved PyTorch model weights.
+- `models`: Store for all the trained models.
+- `scripts`: Store for all the scripts.
+The `model.py` script is used to trigger the training pipeline.
 - `web-ui/`: The source code for the React-based PWA.
 - `web-ui/public/model_files`: TensorFlow.js model files split into shards for optimized loading.